-Ever crave something simple for dessert, that’s not uber-packed with added sugar?♥
+Ever crave something simple for dessert, that’s also nourishing, too?♥

 This recipe can truly be made in a flash- all it takes is a few ingredients thrown into a food processor, with no baking needed whatsoever.
 I mean, does it get any better?
 A dessert, that’s good for you, tastes like heaven, and takes 5 minutes to make!
 I don’t think there’s anything better.Print

 This rich and satisfying vegan/gluten-free fudge is super easy to make, requiring minimal ingredients.
 Pop them into the food processor and into the fridge, and you have the most heavenly date and almond butter fudge ever!
 Perfect to keep in the freezer for when you’re in the mood for something sweet and delicious.

 - 1 cup roasted almond butter

 - Dash of sea salt

 - 1–2 TBSP sesame seeds for topping

 - (other topping ideas: raw cacao nibs, cinnamon, coconut flakes, hemp seeds, freeze-dried berries, etc.)

 - Add all ingredients except sesame seeds to a high powered food processor, blending until a thick, smooth paste forms.

 - Line an 8 x 8 baking dish with parchment paper.